imjoshin/pc-queue/README.md

 - **Track Position Over Time**: It keeps a time-stamped history of your previous positions.
   - When your position updates, it calculates how long it took to move and estimates how long you have left.
   - The estimate improves the longer you stay in queue.

+## Privacy Policy

+This extension does not collect, store, or transmit any personal user data.

+### Data Collection & Usage

+The extension runs entirely in your browser and only interacts with the content of the pokemoncenter.com website.
+It observes changes to queue-related elements on the page to display your current queue position and estimated wait time.
+No data is collected, stored, or sent to any server.

+### Data Sharing

+No user data is shared with any third parties.
+The extension operates locally and does not communicate with any external services.

+If any future updates introduce data collection, users will be notified with a clear in-product disclosure and this policy will be updated accordingly.